Stellac2021/Election_Analysis/README.md

   - Diana DeGette: 73.8% (272,892 votes)
   - Raymon Anthony Doane: 3.1% (11,606 votes)

-:star2: **The election outcomes has been calculated with an output in Python as below**
+:star2: **The election outcomes has been calculated with an output in Python with text file created as below**

 ![](Resources/election_results.png)